MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-risky-user-summarization.md

 ---
 # required metadata

-title: Investigate risky users using Microsoft Copilot in Microsoft Entra
+title: Investigate risky users with Microsoft Copilot in Microsoft Entra
 description: Use Microsoft Copilot in Microsoft Entra to quickly respond to identity threats by summarizing the risk level for a user, receiving insights relevant to the incident, and getting customized mitigation recommendations for those types of attack.
 keywords:
 author: rwike77